nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/01_showcase/modular_architecture.md

 It also means that it is relatively easy to provide a suitable API for multi-protocol support.
 In fact, there are several drivers avaialble in the current NoSQLBench distribution.
-You can list them out with `./nb --list-activity-types`, and you can get help on how to use each of them with `./nb help <name>`.
+You can list them out with `./nb --list-drivers`, and you can get help on how to use each of them with `./nb help <name>`.

 This also is a way for us to encourage and empower other contributors